oarina/small-bag-travel/README.md

 * Ejoy a low-key non-intrusive content but also have the option to find Brian if user wishes so.

-Small Bag Travels Website filles those needs accordingly:
+Small Bag Travels Website fills those needs accordingly:

  *  Website has a minimalist feel with sharp contrast.
  *  The hero section of the blog presents the blogger's image without a background and blends it into a faint off-white background with a message that blogger wants to convey.
  * Shortly after three articles chosen by the blogger that presented and for the ease of use with an image and a snippet from the article.
 Image, heading, citation and a snippet from a blog are all clickable.
 That way if a user is interested they can intuitively click on any part they like and be swiftly redirected to the story.
  * The header and footer are sticky but not huge or intrusive.
-This will allow a reader to have easy access to bloggers email, Facebook Page, Form, Hero page and other articles at their finger tips.
+This will allow a reader to have easy access to the bloggers email, Facebook Page, Form, Hero page and other articles at their finger tips.
- * At the same time blogger's approach of focusing on content itself in a non-commercial and impartial manner is respected.
+ * At the same time the blogger's approach of focusing on content itself in a non-commercial and impartial manner is respected.
  * Extra consideration was made.

  Blogger goals:
  * To display the longer format information and capture more audience.
- * To continue honing on the blog value proposition and zeroing in on a nieche style and format.
+ * To continue honing on the blog value proposition and zeroing in on a niche style and format.
- * To Highlight the achievenets made so far and show-off key material in detail that is not covered in Small Bag Travel Facebook Page.
+ * To Highlight the achievements made so far and show-off key material in detail that is not covered in Small Bag Travel Facebook Page.
  * To capture and connect with readers who specifically like longer writing format style.

  Blogger requirement: